SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 # Chapter 5.2.
-Loops – Exam Tasks
+Loops – Exam problems

 In the previous chapter, we learned how to execute a block of commands **more than once**.
 That’s why we introduced **`for` loops** and we looked at some of its main use cases.
-This chapter aims to consolidate our knowledge by solving some more complex tasks with loops, given at exams.
+This chapter aims to consolidate our knowledge by solving some more complex problems with loops, given at exams.
 We will show detailed solutions for some of the examples, and for the others, we will leave guidance only.
 Before we get to work it’s best if we recall the construction of the **`for` loop**:

 ![](assets/chapter-5-2-images/00.For-construction.png)